Download Prospectus

 T: 020 3789 3279

 Ali holds degrees from Shahid Beheshti University, the University of East London and Birkbeck College, University of London.
-He joined Anglia Ruskin University, London as a senior lecturer in law in September 2020.
+He has taught in Higher Education since 2011 and joined Anglia Ruskin University, London as a senior lecturer in law in September 2020.
+He is currently the academic programme leader for law (LLB/LLM).

 Amy Croft LLB, BVC,PG Cert HE.